 The advantage is that WeChat requires few for entry investment (as standalone website or marketplaces) and technical development (as for creating an app) and allows customers to complete the entire shopping journey only within its ecosystem.
 WeChat is nowadays also a very good tool for marketing, used to reach and catch online Chinese consumers.

 TMALL and JD.com

 Also, you have to choose your e-commerce partner considering the difference between these different platforms in China.
 TMALL and JD.com are the most popular in China, and they also have a huge user database.
-Their influence and marketing power are very important.
-Some platforms like Mei.com is famous for their flash sales, which help brands clear out excess inventory.
+Their influence and marketing power is very important.
+Some platforms like Mei.com are famous for their flash sales, which help brands clear out excess inventory.

 Need an expert advice?